tabea89/mktg-tech-test-starter/README.md

 Some guidelines:

-- please apply styling using either CSS or Sass, not a CSS-in-JS library.
+- apply styling using either CSS or Sass, not a CSS-in-JS library.
 You may use CSS-module `.module.(s)css` syntax if you like.
+You are also welcome to pick out fonts and colors from our production site :)
-- please use the data provided (you may also add more) and pass it in to your page through the framework's [data fetching methods, e.g. `getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation)
+- use the data provided (you may also add more) and pass it in to your page through the framework's [data fetching methods, e.g. `getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation)
+- structure your markup semantically and accessibly
+- lay out your page responsively, at least for tablet and desktop viewports (you don't have to do a full mobile version)
-- please add correct metatags to the page, for SEO and social sharing (see opengraph image in `/assets`).
+- add correct metatags to the page, for SEO and social sharing (see opengraph image in `/assets`).
-- please add meta files to the deployment, such as:
+- add meta files to the deployment, such as:
     - `robots.txt`
     - `sitemap.xml`
-- please measure the performance of your resulting page on Google Lighthouse
+- measure the performance of your resulting page on Google Lighthouse

 ## The Follow-Up